mozilla/ichnaea/docs/rate_control.rst

 ====================================

 Ideally, all :term:`observations` would be used to update the Ichnaea database.
+This would require backend resources (the worker servers, the cache, and the database) that can easily handle peak traffic.
+Such a system will be overprovisioned most of the time, as traffic ebbs and flows over days and weeks.
-However, this can quickly become impractical.
-The backend resources, such as worker servers, the cache, and the database, need to be capable of handling the peak traffic, when the most observations are generated.
-The traffic is probably not steady, but instead cyclical, which means the backlog resources are over-provisioned at most times.
-There is a complex relationship between API traffic and observations, making it difficult to determine the correct backend resources.
+A backend that can easily handle peak traffic may be prohibitively expensive or impractical, and require quickly adding more resources if traffic is consistently growing.
+There is a complex relationship between API traffic and observations, so it is not possible to predict the required backend resources for future traffic.

 ..
 Source document:
 .. https://docs.google.com/spreadsheets/d/13L6RTfr-ttevGJYRrhxFkIJtssr2I4sKgRYYlJU3MFE/edit?usp=sharing